July 2016 Edition

 Some parents may not realize just how accessible the city of St. Johnís is to their child while they are living on campus at Memorial.
 Our On-Campus Housing lies in the heart of the cultural, educational, and commercial areas of North Americaís oldest city.
 Your child can reach any educational facility on Memorialís campus within 10 minutes, and the provinceís largest shopping mall, grocery stores, banks, and restaurants in less than one half hour.
 Within a 30 minute walk your child could be exploring downtown St. Johnís, including: Water Street, the oldest paved street in North America; Newfoundlandís newest public cultural space, The Rooms; historic churches; Mile One Centre; as well as the Fluvarium, a number of walking trails, and countless other attractions.
 Living on campus puts both Memorial University and the City of Legends at your child’s doorstep.
 Student rates are often available at many of these venues.

 University Parking Permits

 Our ďAll you Care to EatĒ meal plans are the pride of our food services at the Main Dining Hall.
-With unlimited portions and an abundance of variety, your child will have access to all of the nutrition options which they require!
-All residents of Paton College and the Macpherson College must purchase a meal plan and Burtonís Pond residents may choose to buy one of our flexible meal plan options.
+With unlimited portions and an abundance of variety, your child will have access to all of the nutrition options which they require.
+There is also a registered dietitian on staff to answer any questions and provide support to students.
+All residents of Paton College and Macpherson College must purchase a meal plan and Burtonís Pond residents may choose to buy one of our flexible meal plan options.
 For more information on our food services please see www.mun.ca/hfcs/foodservices

 With the 19 Meal Plan you may enter the Main Dining Hall up to 19 times per week.
 The 19 Meal Plan also includes $200 FLEX dollars to spend at the various campus cafťs operated by ARAMARK Canada.